chatbotkit/node-sdk/README.md

 ## ChatBotKit Capabilities

-- 🔄 **Multi-modal Support**: Support various language and image models from all vendors such as OpenAI, Anthropic, Mistral, and AWS.
+- 🔄 **Multi-modal Support**: Support various language and image models from all vendors such as OpenAI, Anthropic, Mistral, AWS, Google and others.
 - 🌍 **Multi-language Support**: Allowing for easy customization and use in diverse linguistic contexts.
 - 💬 **Conversation Management**: Manage complex conversation flaws with ease.
 - 🗨 **Chat History**: Review and reference past conversations.